zulip/zulip-mobile/docs/background/layout.md

 ### Display size; logical pixels

-When we say `px` in React Native, that's a **logical pixel**.
+Dimensions in React Native are written without explicit units, and are implicitly in units of **logical pixels**, which we abbreviate `px`.
 (Android calls this a `dp` or "dip"; iOS calls it a "point".)
 One logical pixel corresponds to some number of real physical pixels on the display.
-The number will be higher for higher-density displays, to try to make 1px ~= 1/160 inch. ~= 0.16mm.
+The number will be higher for higher-density displays, to try to make 1px ~= 1/160 inch ~= 0.16mm.

+(RN upstream's documentation is inconsistent about what to call this unit;
+it often says "logical pixel", but sometimes follows Android in saying "density-independent pixel" and sometimes iOS in saying "point".
+We'll stick to "logical pixel", which seems the clearest and most unambiguous.)

-The device comes with a default value for that conversion factor, but the user can change it in the system settings.
+The device comes with a default value for the conversion factor of logical pixels to physical pixels, but the user can change it in the system settings.
 This setting is called "Display size" on stock Android O, "Display zoom" on iOS, and "View mode" on some Android devices.

 The ratio of physical pixels to a logical pixel may be an integer like 1, 2, or 3 (the default settings on many devices), or another value like 2.61 or 3.5 (the defaults on the iPhone 6+/7+/8+ and the Pixel 2 XL respectively), or even 4.5 (the largest setting on a Pixel 2 XL).

+For example, when we write `height: 48` in the style for a component, the component's height will be 48px, aka 48dp on Android or 48 points on iOS.
+With the default settings on any given device, this will be about 48/160 inch = 0.3 inch =~ 7.6mm; it might be shorter or taller if the user has adjusted their settings.
+It might be as few as 48 real physical pixels, or as many as 216 (in 2018, and probably even more in the future.)

 Almost all layout is done in terms of logical pixels (with a small variation for text sizes, discussed below), leaving the OS to translate to physical